 - Texas WIC’s comprehensive breastfeeding website, BreastmilkCounts.com.

 - Firsthand information about breastfeeding support from Texas WIC client Jazmin and peer counselor Vanessa.

 - WIC’s online classes about breastfeeding, infant care and other topics for parents.

-In partnership with the Texas DSHS Maternal and Child Health program, Texas WIC offers no-cost breastfeeding services at five Lactation Support Centers across the state and through the 24/7 Texas Lactation Support Hotline, 855-550-6667.
+In partnership with the Texas DSHS Maternal and Child Health program, Texas WIC offers no-cost breastfeeding services for any Texas mother, regardless of WIC enrollment, at five Lactation Support Centers across the state and through the 24/7 Texas Lactation Support Hotline, 855-550-6667.